AsMdHabibullah/asmdhabibullah/README.md

 With over 5 years in software engineering and pursuing an MSc in Computer Science (ML), I specialize in full-stack development.
 My experience at INTERNAZIONALEAUTO in vehicle automation refined my skills in marketing tools and project management.
 Known for leadership and adaptability, I excel in dynamic environments.

-Skills <br/>
-Technical Skills: Language/Frameworks/Tools/Concepts
+Technical Skills: Language/Frameworks/Tools/Concepts <br/>

 ▪ Python, TS, and Java.

 ▪ Git, Docker, Kubernetes, HTTP, and gRPC Protocol.

 ▪ ReactJs, TensorFlow, PyTorch, and Deep Reinforcement Learning.

 <br/>

 Currently focusing on Microservices architecture and ML Transformar development concepts.
 I'm open to impactful projects and eager to contribute my refined skills and innovative mindset💡🤝